Are Appeals Allowed?

 Small Claims Court Jurisdiction

-A plaintiff cannot demand more than $10,000 in their action.
-(Texas Government Code 28.093).
-Small claims parties can only recover money.
-You are unable to seek injunctive or equitable relief.
+You cannot demand or ask for more than $10,000 in a small claims court case.
+(Government Code 28.093).
+Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
+The court has no authority to issue an injunctive or equitable award.
 For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
-This type of relief would be injunctive relief.
-Small Claims Court cases for Franklin are heard in 1 LOCATIONS throughout Franklin County.
+This would be called injunctive relief.

 Do I need to hire an Attorney?

 Small claims court litigants in Texas normally represent themselves without an attorney.
 This is largely because the amount at issue in the case is not large enough to justify the hiring of an attorney.
 You are not required to have an attorney, but you are allowed one.
 (Government Code 28.003).

 Franklin County Court Locations

 Countywide Courthouse in the City of Mount Vernon

 This courthouse is located at:200 N Kaufman St Mount Vernon, TX 75457-0223